MyOpenCommunity/libqtdevices/examples/pdf/README.txt

 Installation prefix is /usr/bticino-exmaples (hence the libraries are installed in /usr/bticino-exmaples/lib, which must be added to LD_LIBRARY_PATH).
+It's also possible to run the example against an uninstalled library by setting LD_LIBRARY_PATH.

 For x86, the development packages for libpng and fontconfig must be installed for the build to complete.

-When using the provided scripts just changing BUILD_PDF to "yes" in common.prj should suffice for the example to build.
+When using the provided scripts just changing BUILD_PDF to "yes" in common.pri should suffice for the example to build.
 If You build Poppler manually, change INCLUDES and LIBS accordingly.

 Use this configuration item: